karan-jaipur/karan-jaipur/README.md

-- 👋 Hi, I’m @karan-jaipur
+- 👋 Hi, I’m @karan
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently Fullstack trainee
 - 💞️ I’m looking to collaborate on c++
-- 📫 How to reach me ...
+- 📫 How to reach me ...@karma_is_karan

 <!---
 karan-jaipur/karan-jaipur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.